myzhengSIMM/PertKG/Internal test/README.md

 ## Internal test to find a more generalizable link prediction algorithm
 Considering the standard paradigm of causal reasoning (causal reasoning = predefined prior knowledge network (PKN) + scoring function), an internal test in LINCS Phase I was conducted to identify a more generalizable link prediction algorithm for PertKG's scoring function.
 In this section, We evaluated 12 algorithms, including 11 link prediction algorithms commonly used in the [Open Graph Benchmark (OGB)](https://ogb.stanford.edu/docs/leader_linkprop/), and KGE_NFM (2021, NC), as it can also be applied to our knowledge graph.

+## Implement
+Most LP algorithm‘s implement can be find in the OGB, including CN,AA,RA,NCN.
+KGE methods (TransE/TransH/DistMult/ComplEx) was implement by using TorchKGE, detailes plz refer to our codes.
+KGE_NFM was introduced by field recently, we just follow the same settings (hyper-para) in provied code.

 ## Random mask settings
 * Actives_screening